mrgrotts/portal/README.md

 **Portal** is a platform developed with **React, Express, NodeJS and MongoDB**.
 It uses **JSON Web Tokens (JWT)** for authentication and features multiple user types:

-* Admin - global access
+* Admin - Global Access
-* User Admin - team access
+* User Admin - Team Access
-* User - basic access
+* User - Basic Access

 **Create React App** was used to generate client side boilerplate.
 This project has already been ejected to enable CSS Modules and other customizations.